mbr90/Mbr90/README.md

 ### Greetings 🙏

-I'm a first year Front-end developer student at Noroff School of technology and digital media.
+I'm a second year Front-end developer student at Noroff School of technology and digital media.
-My projects are mostly school related, but I fully intend to share my own projects eventually.
+My projects are mostly school related, but I intend to add some personal projects eventually.

 ##  Languages & Stats ⌨️